'Micro-preemie' born at 24 weeks finally goes home

 OAK LAWN, Ill.
-(WLS) --Katie and Matthew Rauen are finally bringing their some Liam home, and they got quite the send-off.
+(WLS) --Katie and Matthew Rauen are finally bringing their son Liam home, and they got quite the send-off.

 That's because Liam is Advocate Children's Hospital's first patient to graduate from its new micro-preemie program.
 He was even given a cap and gown.
 The moment came more than 100 days after Liam entered the world at just 24 weeks.